shoutem/shoutem.github.io/_posts/1-1-4-CreatingNavigationAndScreen.md

 Success!
 ```

-Go to `Screens` in [Shoutem builder](/docs/coming-soon) and click to `+`.
-You can finally see your `extension` there, its shortcut that it's exposing.
+Go to `Screens` in [Shoutem builder](/docs/coming-soon) and click on `+`.
+You can finally see your `Restaurants` extension there.
+When you hover over extension, you can see exposed shortcuts.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/add-modal-shortcut.png'/>
 </p>

-Try clicking now on `Restaurants` in `Add screen` modal.
+Click on the only shortcut of `Restaurants` extension.
 Shortcut is inserted into app navigation, but nothing else happens!
 That's exactly what our shortcut does - nothing.
-Let's change that so it opens `Screen`.
+Let's make it open `Screen`.

 ## Creating screen

-Screens are React components which are connected to Redux store, i.e. they have access to complete application's state.
+Screens are React components that represent a mobile screen.

 ### Creating list screen